sileod/unigram/README.md

 # unigram
-Unigram is a library for generation with context-sensitive grammars.
+Unigram is a library for random (depth first) generation with context-sensitive grammars (but also context free grammars).

 Example with LogicNLI grammar: